“I absolutely believe that people, unless coached, never reach their maximum capabilities.”

 The life coach helped Karen see options and choices.
 Through her support, Karen was able to call a meeting with the siblings, establish responsibilities, and share her burden.

-- Personal coaching is much the same as life coaching.
+Is much the same as life coaching.
 While the goals of an executive coach are specific, measurable, and focused on improvement and success in the work environment, personal coaching is based on empathy.

 It is more reflective, allowing for introspection and for the person to grow in self-understanding.
 Personal coaches can be used as a sounding board and a cheering section.